Slain man's brother, judge hug ex-cop sentenced to 10 years

 When a sniper opened fire on police during a rally in downtown Dallas three years ago, killing five of them, Guyger was "so brave," MacPherson said.
 He said the two of them ran toward the gunfire and helped panicked citizens along the way.

-LaWanda Clark, who is black, said she met Guyger when the former officer busted a drug house, and that it helped change her life.
-She was struggling with a crack cocaine addiction.
-Guyger, while ticketing her, told her it could be the catalyst for turning around her life.
-She said Guyger treated her as a person, not an addict, and that she's now sober.
+LaWanda Clark, who is black, said was struggling with a crack cocaine addiction when she met Guyger during a drug house bust.
+She said Guyger, while ticketing her, told her it could be the catalyst for turning her life around.
+She said Guyger treated her as a person, not an addict, and that she's sober now.

-As Clark spoke, Guyger's lawyers showed jurors a photo of Guyger attending Clark's graduation from a community drug treatment program.

-Jean's father told jurors about how his son's death upended his life back in St. Lucia.

 "How could we have lost Botham?
 Such a sweet boy.
 He tried his best to live a good honest life.
 He loved God.
 He loved everyone.
 How could this happen to him?" the father said, breaking into tears.